akfite/ReferenceFrame3d/README.md

 ### 3. Animate a sequence of nested reference frames

-See [demo_ReferenceFrame3d](./test/demo_ReferenceFrame3d.m) to explore a more complex 3D plotting scenario with multiple nested reference frames rotating with respect to one another.
+See [demo_01_ReferenceFrame3d](./test/demo_01_ReferenceFrame3d.m) to explore a more complex 3D plotting scenario with multiple nested reference frames rotating with respect to one another.

 <img src="./assets/01_demo.gif"/>

+### 4. Plotting in practice

+For most real-world applications, you probably want to draw something other than a bunch of basis vectors flying all over the screen.
+So let's walk through an example where we use `ReferenceFrame3d` as a convenient way to work with `hgtransform` objects behind-the-scenes.

+For this example we'll

 # API Overview